AI21 Studio Python SDK Guide

 print(response.summary)

-Note: sourceType can be either "URL" or "TEXT".
+Note: source_type can be either URL or TEXT.
 Read more here.

 Text Segmentation API with Python SDK Code Example